 The answer is no, if you are:

 - A national of the European Union (EU), the European Economic Area (EEA) member states or Switzerland.
-You will, however, have to register with your local Dutch municipality if you intend to stay longer than four months
+You will, however, have to register with your local Dutch municipality if you intend to stay in NL for longer than four months

 - A spouse, partner or relative of an EU, EEA or Swiss National, even if you are not one yourself